Maestro (character): A+X version

-At some point, the Maestro (or possibly an alternate universe version of him) is sent back in time alongside the "Days of Future Past" version of Wolverine as part of a secret assignment.
+At some point, the Maestro (or an alternate universe version of him) is sent back in time alongside the "Days of Future Past" version of Wolverine as part of a secret assignment.
 The two end up battling their present-day Earth-616 counterparts before being forced to flee.
 They are sent back to an alternate future where Red Hulk is the President of the United States of America, where it is revealed that he sent the two to kill the Earth-616 version of Red Hulk to save the world.

 2099 version

 When Spider-Man 2099 attempts to return to his own time after the events of Spider-Verse, he ends up in a world accidentally devastated by Alchemax and ruled by the Maestro who mistakes Miguel for the original Spider-Man.
 The Maestro beats Miguel into submission and places him in a cell with Strange 2099.
-The Maestro then travels back to present day by having the demon possessing Strange manipulate Miguel into repairing Doctor Doom's Time Platform.
-The Maestro timeline is described by Miguel O'Hara as having overwritten the 2099 timeline he originated from.
-Miguel seemingly manages to slay the Maestro with a weapon from the villain's trophy room, but it is later shown that the Maestro feigned defeat to follow Miguel back to the present.
+The Maestro travels back to present day by having the demon possessing Strange manipulate Miguel into repairing Doctor Doom's Time Platform.
+The Maestro timeline is described by Miguel O'Hara as having overwritten his original 2099 timeline.
+Miguel seemingly slays the Maestro with a weapon from the villain's trophy room, but it is later shown that the Maestro feigned defeat to follow Miguel back to the present day.